MarcinKilarski/Website-Audit/seo.md

 Country-Code Top-Level Domains (ccTLD) extensions end with a country code which indicates where the company is operating.
 Examples of ccTLD extensions include .ie, .co.uk and .nl.
 These extensions are best suited to local businesses as they send a strong signal to users and search engines that the company serves customers in a specific country.

 ### 1.4.
 Subdomain

 Overview

 A subdomain is a smaller part of a larger domain.
-For example, the subdomain blog.example.ieis part of the domain example.ie.
+For example, the subdomain blog.example.ie is part of the domain example.ie.
 Subdomains are used to separate pages and their content from the main domain.

 Search engines look at subdomains similar to new domains, and they may not inherit the ranking signals the main domain accumulated over time.

 This may make it difficult for pages published under the subdomain to rank in higher position initially, something they would not encounter if they had been published under the main domain.

-If your company does not have sufficient resources, which can be dedicated to building a topicalrelevance of the subdomain, it is recommended to publish all your content on your main domain under a subdirectory (e.g. example.ie/blog/).
+If your company does not have sufficient resources, which can be dedicated to building a topical relevance of the subdomain, it is recommended to publish all your content on your main domain under a subdirectory (e.g. example.ie/blog/).

 ### 1.5.
 Internal Links

 Overview

 Internal links are vital as they allow users and search engines to navigate through content on your site quickly.
-In addition to this, they improve your website’s ranking by passing ranking signals from one page to another.
+In addition to this, they improve your website's ranking by passing ranking signals from one page to another.

 Your most vital pages should be linked throughout your site more often than those that are less important, as this increases the chances of visitors finding that page when they are browsing your website.
 Each link also passes a portion of the reputation and rank signals the page has.
 The [high number of them indicates to search engines that this is an important page](https://support.google.com/webmasters/answer/9049606?hl=en&visit_id=636848181528297079-1328382149&rd=1) on your site.

 However, having many links on a page decreases the amount of rank-value that each of them passes to the page they are pointing to.
 Therefore, it is a good practice to limit the number of links to pages that are not helpful to users and are not crucial to your business.
-It’s better to have a few carefully chosen links on each page, which are relevant and useful to your visitors, than a lot of them for a no specific reason.
+It's better to have a few carefully chosen links on each page, which are relevant and useful to your visitors, than a lot of them for a no specific reason.

 ### 1.6.
 Keywords in Internal Links

 Overview

 Descriptive and clickable words in a link (aka anchor text) are a useful signal that [help search engines and users better anticipate what content they will find on that page](https://webmasters.googleblog.com/2008/10/importance-of-link-architecture.html).